-Official GDG program lockup
+Official GDG platform lockup

 - A logomark: An arrow pointing to the right that contains all 4 Google colors.
-This is the unifying graphic element across all GDG chapter lockups.
+This is the unifying graphic element across all GDG chapter

-How to use the GDG lockup
+How to customize the GDG lockup for your chapter

 Code of conduct